TeCSAR-UNCC/Edge-Video-Analytic/README.md

 ![run_change](/doc/media/tecsar/run-script.png)

-If you have multiple Xaviers, each with a camera, make sure that each camera has a different camera ID before doing step 6. (see below)
+**If you have multiple Xaviers, each with a camera, make sure that each camera has a different camera ID. (see below)**

 To change the camera ID on each Xavier (skip this if you only have 1 camera):
-Go to Edge-Video-Analytic/examples/user_code
+1.Go to Edge-Video-Analytic/examples/user_code
-Open the file reid_constants.hpp in a text editor:
+1.Open the file reid_constants.hpp in a text editor:
 	On line 5, change the value of CAMERA_ID to a number unique to that Xavier.